ippei-tanaka/golb-web-ui/README.md

 ## Installation

+Golb Web UI is available on npm.
 To install this package, run:

 ```
 npm install --save golb-web-ui